Fellowships, Tracks & Electives

 They also have the opportunity to participate in a state physician leadership program and receive credit toward a Masters in Health Administration through Montana State University-Billings.

-Each year, one second- or third-year family medicine resident has the chance to spend a four-week rotation in Mongolia.
-In the vast, rugged expanses of Mongolia, our residents learn to provide simple health screens and consultations to rural population.
+Each year, one second- or third-year family medicine resident has the chance to spend a two- to four-week rotation in Mongolia or Peru.
+In the remote areas, our residents learn to provide simple health screens and consultations to rural population.

 During the rotation, the resident learns to appreciate the resources available in industrialized countries and to effectively practice medicine without those technological and diagnostic tools.